frovedis/frovedis/doc/manual/python/ml/decision_tree_regressor.md

 |-----metadata
 |-----model

-The 'metadata' file contains the number of classes, model kind and input datatype used for trained model.
+The 'metadata' file contains the information on model kind and input datatype used for trained model.
 The 'model' file contains the decision tree model saved in binary format.

 __Return Value__